Tod faces a new challenge, Demitrium earns his new skill and Roul grounds Canther.

 Queen Isabella sits on her throne of silver.
 Tod notices that she is wearing a dingy blue Brocade trench coat; expecting blood on her no doubt.
 'This will be a fight to the death.
 I think maybe you've suffered enough my friend.
 I will try to make it quick so please, let's not give her a good show.
 Let me put you out of your misery.
 I will take that torch from you now.
 I'm sorry my friend.'
 All he hears from the other wolf's mind is the word 'KILL'.
 He knows that this one has completely lost his mind and needs to be put down for his own sake.
 He can't allow a werewolf, of any pack, to be brutalized by this horrid excuse for a woman.

 'I must make this look good, she must think that I've succumbed to the serum.
 She has to believe this serum works.
 I just hope I can.
 He has been tormented enough but I wonder if this serum will make me lose my mind too.'
 He knows things can get pretty bad but if she gets another werewolf and tries this.
-His cover it will be bad, but for now he's still in the clear.
+His cover it will be blown, but for now he's still in the clear.

 He hears her clear her throat and looks down at the two werewolves chained to the opposite walls with great expectations.
 She says just one word then laughed maniacally.
 "Kill."